superfly/litefs/README.md

 litefs -config litefs.yml
 ```

-If everything worked, you should see a message like this:
+If everything worked, you should see a message indicating that your secondary
+node has successfully connected to the Consul server and your primary LiteFS
+node:

 ```text
 initializing consul: key=http://bert:8500 url=litefs/primary advertise-url=http://ernie.localdomain: